KarolinDuerr/BA-SagaPattern/README.md

 ## Saga Pattern Realization

 The `EventuateTram` directory includes the travel application that has been realized using Eventuate Tram, and the `Netflix Conductor` directory the one that has been realized using Netflix Conductor.
+`Camunda` contains the realization using Camunda.

-Additionally, a short description of the different possibilities to   __monitor__ the applications is included in both directories in the respective `Readme` file.
+Additionally, a short description of the different possibilities to   __monitor__ the applications is included in all three directories in the respective `Readme` file.

 ## Saga Pattern Realization: Expandability Evaluation